Last Updated on

 Almost any sight with a red dot or other similar illuminated electronic aiming reticule can fall under the category of red dot sight.
 It’s a broad term that describes all these sights, even though there are many different types of red dot sights.
 Prism sights and reflex sights are both types of red dot sights.
 But one of the newest and most advanced types of red dot sights is the holographic sight.

 Holographic sights represent a new level of technology compared to traditional red dot sights, which have been around for quite a while.
 But that doesn’t mean that holographic sights are always the best type of red dot sight for every situation.
-Let’s take a closer look at holographic sights and red dot sights in general and see if a holographic sight is the right type of red dot sight for you.
+Let’s take a closer look at red dot vs holographic sights in general and see if a holographic sight is the right type of red dot sight for you.

 Red dot sights are any type of optic that uses a red dot or other similar illuminated reticle.
 There are three main types of red dot sights: prism sights, reflex sights, and holographic sights.
 For the rest of this section, we will talk about reflex sights and prism sights as compared to holographic sights, which we will cover in the next section.

 Reflex and prism red dot sights can be very small and lightweight.
 In fact, some are even small enough to easily fit on handguns.
 They can also be very inexpensive, with the most expensive ones barely costing as much as the lowest-priced holographic sights.

 Red dot sights tend to have very long-lasting battery lives.
 Some can even be left on for up to 50,000 hours on a single battery.
 This means that your weapon can be left at the ready without worry that the sight will be dead when you need it.

 On the downside, most red dot sights that aren’t holographic have a two-MOA reticle.
 That’s twice the size of the reticle in a holographic sight.
 At 100 yards, a red dot sight reticle will cover two inches of your target while a holographic sight reticle will cover only an inch.